-some time ago when my children started to us the computer, i hunted around for a replacement shell for windows that could function as a simple launcher.
+Some time ago when my children started to use the computer, I hunted around for a replacement shell for Windows that could function as a simple launcher.

-however once the web browser has been started, kidsmenu can not restrict access to just the linked website. if you want to do this, make sure you have another facility to lock down the web browser, such as the easy whitelist firefox add-on.
+However once the web browser has been started, KidsMenu can not restrict access to just the linked website.
+If you want to do this, make sure you have another facility to lock down the web browser, such as a whitelist browser extension.

 First log into every account that has KidsMenu configured as the default shell and press alt+ctrl+i. then use add/remove programs to uninstall the KidsMenu application.